Lugadilu/Lugadilu.github.io/_lab-challenges/tryhackme-nmap-room.md

 **Nmap Scripting Engine (NSE)** can be used for scanning for vulnerabilities, to automating exploits for them.
 To search for scripts, enter into the scripts directtory ie /usr/share/nmap/scripts/scripts then grep /usr/share/nmap/scripts/script.db

+#### vulnerability scanning
+The command is nmap -sV --script vulners --script-args mincvss=4 10.6.6.23 where script argument mincvss restricts the output to only those CVEs that have a higher CVSS score than the one specified in the argument.